Manisha0798/Portfolio/README.md

 # Portfolio
-These are sample Data Analyst portfolio projects mostly containing Microsoft Excel, SQL queries for Data Cleaning, visualizations using Tableau and other transformation of data using Python.
+These are sample Data Analyst portfolio projects mostly containing Microsoft Excel, SQL queries for Data Cleaning, visualizations using Tableau and other transformations